JamieBort/PuppyLove/README.md

 - [X] 1.
 Make this match the markup image.
 - [ ] 2.
 Make this look appropriate on tablets and mobile devices too.
+  - [ ] a.
+Style header such that 'Dog Breeds' is on one line.
+  - [ ] b.
+Style table.
+  - [ ] c.
+Style form.
 - [ ] 3.
 Clean up tags (id and class) so the css consists of as few of lines of code as necessary.
 - [ ] 4.
 Delete commented out, unused code.
 - [X] 5.
 Remove 'old' directory.